gardener/gardener-extension-provider-aws/docs/tutorials/kubernetes-cluster-on-aws-with-gardener/kubernetes-cluster-on-aws-with-gardener.md

     <img src="images/finish-user.png">

-    {{% alert color="info"  title="Note" %}}
+    > [!NOTE]
-    Note: After the user is created, `Access key ID` and `Secret access key` are generated and displayed.
+    > After the user is created, `Access key ID` and `Secret access key` are generated and displayed.
 Remember to save them.
 The `Access key ID` is used later to create secrets for Gardener.
-    {{% /alert %}}

     <img src="images/save-keys.png">

 1. On the Gardener dashboard, choose *Secrets* and then the plus sign <img src="images/plus-icon.png">.
 Select *AWS* from the drop down menu to add a new AWS secret.

-2. Create your secret.
+1. Create your secret.

     1. Type the name of your secret.
-    2. Copy and paste the `Access Key ID` and `Secret Access Key` you saved when you created the technical user on AWS.
+    1. Copy and paste the `Access Key ID` and `Secret Access Key` you saved when you created the technical user on AWS.
-    3. Choose *Add secret*.
+    1. Choose *Add secret*.
     <img src="images/add-aws-secret.png">

     >After completing these steps, you should see your newly created secret in the *Infrastructure Secrets* section.

     <img src="images/secret-stored.png">

-3. To create a new cluster, choose *Clusters* and then the plus sign in the upper right corner.
+1. To create a new cluster, choose *Clusters* and then the plus sign in the upper right corner.

     <img src="images/new-cluster.png">

-4. In the *Create Cluster* section:
+1. In the *Create Cluster* section:
     1. Select *AWS* in the *Infrastructure* tab.
-    2. Type the name of your cluster in the *Cluster Details* tab.
+    1. Type the name of your cluster in the *Cluster Details* tab.
-    3. Choose the secret you created before in the *Infrastructure Details* tab.
+    1. Choose the secret you created before in the *Infrastructure Details* tab.
-    4. Choose *Create*.
+    1. Choose *Create*.

     <img src="images/create-cluster.png">

-5. Wait for your cluster to get created.
+1. Wait for your cluster to get created.

     <img src="images/processing-cluster.png">